Llanelly Railway: Vale of Towy Railway

-In fact the Act authorised but did not compel the conversion of the lease term, and negotiations between the two companies were tense and protracted, and in July 1865 Vale of Towy shareholders rejected a draft lease that had been negotiated.
+In fact the act authorised but did not compel the conversion of the lease term, and negotiations between the two companies were tense and protracted, and in July 1865 Vale of Towy shareholders rejected a draft lease that had been negotiated.
 Already in November 1863 the Central Wales Extension Railway had approached the Vale of Towy about a lease; this line was to connect from the north, and eventually formed part of the Central Wales line, on which the passenger operation is marketed at the present time as the Heart of Wales Line.

-The Swansea Vale Railway
+Swansea Vale Railway

-The Swansea Vale Railway had started life as a mineral line running north-east from Swansea.
-In 1861 it obtained Parliamentary authorisation to extend to Brynamman, approaching from the east; this part of the line was known as the Swansea Vale Extension Railway, and it opened on 1 January 1864 for mineral traffic.
+The Swansea Vale Railway (SVR) had started life as a mineral line running north-east from Swansea.
+In 1861 it obtained an act of Parliament, the Swansea Vale Railway Extension Act 1861 (24 & 25 Vict. c. clxii), giving authorisation to extend to Brynamman, approaching from the east; this part of the line was known as the Swansea Vale Extension Railway, and it opened on 1 January 1864 for mineral traffic.

 By the end of 1864 through operation between the Swansea Vale Extension and the Llanelly Railway was established at Brynamman, and the two lines formed a significant through route for goods traffic from Swansea to Liverpool.
 In May 1864 a passenger service to Brynamman was established on the Swansea Vale line.
-The Llanelly company decided to start its own passenger service to Brynamman, extending the existing Garnant branch service.
+The Llanelly Railway and Dock Company decided to start its own passenger service to Brynamman, extending the existing Garnant branch service.
 The Board of Trade were asked to carry out the necessary formal inspection to approve passenger working, but the proposed method of operation, by telegraph and block system, was not considered safe for passenger operation on a single line.
-A further inspection in March 1865 noted that the terminus station at Brynamman was to be on a gradient of 1 in 57, an arrangement also considered unsafe, and authorisation was again postponed.
+A further inspection in March 1865 noted that the terminus station at Brynamman was to be on a gradient of 1-in-57, an arrangement also considered unsafe, and authorisation was again postponed.